MORE THAN WORDS CAN SAY: THE INK SPOTS AND THEIR MUSIC

 Ella Fitzgerald and the Ink Spots - Carl Jones, of the Delta Rhythm Boys, told Jason Gross in January 2001: "The reason we [the Delta Rhythm Boys] recorded with her was because she refused to record with the Ink Spots anymore.
 She had recorded a couple of things with them and it turned out very well.
 But she couldn't stand Bill Kenny showing off behind her on stage when they were performing at the Paramount, flashing his gold rings while she was singing.
 She said 'I'm not going to stand for that!'
 Then they had an argument.
 He said, 'I'm just as popular as you are.'
 So she refused to work with them anymore.
 So that's how we came to record with her."

 The Moke and Poke Question - On page 119, I admitted to being confused about why some ads said "Moke and Poke" and some said "Coke and Poke".
-It played out this way: The original dance team was called Moke and Poke (Fletcher Rivers and Leon James).
+It played out this way: The original dance team was called Moke and Poke (Fletcher Rivers and Leon James, respectively).
 In December 1944, Leon James became ill.
 Fletcher Rivers recruited Lew Brown and kept on with the Moke and Poke act.
-When Leon James recovered a couple of months later, he got Harold Cromer and also started appearing as Moke and Poke.
-It was all settled out of court: Fletcher and Brown stayed with the Moke and Poke name; James and Cromer became Coke and Poke.
+When Leon James recovered, he got Harold Cromer and also started appearing as Moke and Poke.
+(Of course, it was much, much more complicated than this, since there were now two different managers involved.
+But that's another story.)
+It was all settled out of court: Rivers and Brown stayed with the Moke and Poke name; James and Cromer became Coke and Poke.

 Births and deaths